Complexity of Error Bounds for Systems of Linear Inequalities: Concluding Remarks and Perspectives

 \section{Concluding Remarks and Perspectives}

-It has been over 70 years since Hoffman's pioneering work on error bounds for linear inequality systems.
-Unlike most of the existing works in the literature, which focuses on establishing sufficient or necessary conditions for error bounds, this paper investigates the complexity of error bounds in linear inequality systems.
+It has been more than seventy years since Hoffman's pioneering work on error bounds for systems of linear inequalities.
+In contrast to most existing studies, which primarily focus on establishing sufficient or necessary conditions for the validity of error bounds, this paper investigates the computational complexity of error bounds in linear inequality systems.

-From the viewpoint of practical applications, understanding the computational complexity of error bounds marks a new direction in the study of such problems.
-Knowing that the recognition problem is Co-\textbf{NP}-complete provides valuable insight into which approaches may be most promising.
-For instance, researchers might focus on identifying efficient algorithms for specific classes of linear systems, or on developing algorithms that --- while not guaranteed to be fast in all cases --- perform well in practice.
-Alternatively, one may consider relaxed formulations of the problem that are more amenable to fast computation.
+From the perspective of practical applications, understanding the computational complexity of error bounds opens a new avenue for research.
+For example, knowing that the recognition problem is Co-NP-complete provides valuable insight into which research directions are likely to be productive.
+One possible direction is the identification of efficient algorithms for special classes of linear systems.
+Another is the design of algorithms that, although not polynomial-time in the worst case, perform efficiently on instances arising in practice.
+Alternatively, one may consider relaxed or approximate formulations that are more amenable to efficient computation.

-In this sense, the complexity results presented in this paper are not only of theoretical interest but also serve as a guide for directing future problem-solving efforts.
-They help in identifying which strategies are likely to lead to useful, practically efficient algorithms for detecting error bounds and understanding their stability under data perturbations.
+In this sense, the complexity results established in this paper are not only of theoretical interest but also provide guidance for future research.
+They help clarify which approaches are most likely to lead to computationally efficient methods for detecting error bounds and analyzing their stability under data perturbations.

-Ultimately, the goal of studying the complexity of error bound recognition is to help direct research efforts toward approaches with the greatest potential to yield practical and computationally feasible algorithms.
+Ultimately, the study of the complexity of error bound recognition is intended to direct research toward methods with the greatest potential for computational feasibility and practical effectiveness.

-On the other hand, the approaches developed in this work for analyzing the complexity of error bounds may also be applicable to the study of other well-known notions and properties in variational analysis and optimization.
-A promising direction is to begin by making preliminary complexity assessments for special problems related to error bounds --- some of which may be more difficult (e.g., stability-related problems), and others potentially easier --- before proceeding to a deeper, more detailed complexity analysis.
-This line of investigation will form part of our future research.
+At the same time, the techniques developed here for analyzing the complexity of error bounds may also be applicable to other fundamental notions and properties in variational analysis and optimization.
+A promising direction for future work is to undertake preliminary complexity investigations for special problems related to error bounds--some potentially more difficult, such as stability-related questions, and others possibly more tractable--before pursuing a deeper and more comprehensive complexity analysis.
+This line of inquiry forms part of our future research agenda.

+Several open questions remain concerning the complexity of error bounds for systems of linear inequalities: